MannyP31/100-days-of-code/log.md

 Had a great time doing the cp in python on hackerrank and thereby I was awarded with my 3rd star😋

+29.(May 16, 2021)-DAY 29 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Revised the ES6 Concepts (Array and arrow functions , callbacks and promises )